OBD-II trouble code

 Symptoms

-- Check engine light on or flashing
+- Check engine light on, or flashing while the misfire is active

-- Loss of power on acceleration
+- Loss of power and a flat spot on acceleration

-- Smell of unburned fuel from the exhaust
+- Unburned fuel smell from the exhaust

 Diagnostic steps